Angel of Death (Slayer song): Controversy

 The lyrics of "Angel of Death" delayed the release of Reign in Blood which was originally scheduled for April 1986.
 The band was signed to Def Jam Records, whose distributor, Columbia Records, refused to release the album due to its subject matter and artwork, which they believed were "too graphic".
 Reign in Blood was eventually distributed by Geffen Records on October 7, 1986, but it did not appear on Geffen Records' official release schedule because of the controversy.

 "Angel of Death" caused outrage among Holocaust survivors, as well as their families and the general public.
-The controversy led to accusations of Nazi sympathizing which have followed Slayer throughout their career.
+The controversy led to accusations of Nazi sympathizing and racism which have followed Slayer throughout their career.
+The band members have denied the accusations, stating that they do not condone racism and are merely interested in the subject.
 In 1987, Hanneman told the NME magazine:

 People took Hanneman's interest in Nazi history and his collection of Nazi medals (his most prized item being a German Knight's Cross) as evidence of sympathizing.
 Hanneman objected, stating: